Fedora Packaging for SSHGuard

 Note: This is not an official package.
 I am not affiliated with the SSHGuard developers.
 Please only contact me for issues with this package.
 For issues with SSHGuard, please contact the developers directly.

-Note 2: This package also builds on CentOS and RHEL, though I didn't test it beyond that.
-You can find pre-built packages for those systems in my testing repository or build them yourself from the 'testing'-branch on gitlab.
+Important: This package also builds on CentOS and RHEL, though I didn't test it beyond that.
 You'll have configure SSHGuard yourself after installation, and the initscript for RHEL/CentOS 6 is entirely untested.
 Use at your own risk, but if you find any issues, I'd be grateful if you let me know.

 Note (2018-09-30): In version 2.2.0-5 of this package, I've included two upstream patches for issues with the firewalld-backend.
 If you're upgrading from versions <= 2.2.0-4, and use the firewalld backend, you need to manually delete the firewall rules before (re-)starting sshguard for the patches to take effect: